glasgowneuro/usbdux/runbot-power-amp/README.md

 ![alt tag](poweramp.png)

-The EAGLE design files are in this subdir.
+## Reference

+The RunBot was (is?!) the fastest walking robot in the world:

 Geng T, Porr B, Wörgötter F. Fast Biped Walking with a Sensor-driven Neuronal Controller and Real-time Online Learning.
 The International Journal of Robotics Research.
 2006;25(3):243-259. doi:10.1177/0278364906063822